GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ## Supporting both the origin trial and the stable API {: #supporting }

-In the Chrome 79 and Chrome 80 [origin trial]({{origin_trial.url}}) the members of the badging API have different names than those in the current spec.
+In the Chrome 79 and Chrome 80 [origin trial]({{origin_trial.url}}) the members of the badging API have different names than those in the current implementation.
 If you're participating in that origin trial, you'll need to support both the origin trail and the standard names.
 You can wrap the calls in the following functions.
 Once the origin trial is over or all your users have migrated to